LukeRT-UWA/Let-s-Talk-Tech/README.md

 ## Overview

 Welcome to my Let's Talk Tech Repo.
-Let's Talk Tech is an application that allows users to add tech education articles by cateogory and then allows discussion of the article's contents.
+Let's Talk Tech is an application that allows users to add tech education articles by category and then allows discussion of the article's contents.

 ![image](https://user-images.githubusercontent.com/84198206/140857736-f6aca11b-7a50-4b4a-88fe-5262448d4a72.png)